MateusPitura/db-sql-imdb/README.md

 ## Description

 This repo contains a dump of MySQL with **407,431** movies, **1,252,264** people, and more, all related.
-The goal is to provide a large dataset for computer science students to compare queries and their efficiency
+The goal is to provide a large dataset for computer science students to compare queries

 The data was downloaded from [CS50](https://cs50.harvard.edu/x/2023/psets/7/movies/), a course at Harvard University.
 The data was in SQLite3, but has been converted to MySQL for ease of use.
 It's possible to download the original data from the [IMDb site](https://developer.imdb.com/non-commercial-datasets/)